 I am glad to meet you all.
 As education authorities, school staff and parents all must have immense concerns over the reopening of classrooms, I have come to a school to check for myself.
 Having visited and looked around, I believe you have little to worry about.

 The primary concern for parents is always their children’s health and education.
-Only when schools adhere to safety precautions against this virus will parents feel at ease and academic schedules also be able to proceed without disruptions.
+Only when schools adhere to infectious disease prevention and control against this virus will parents feel at ease and academic schedules also be able to proceed without disruptions.

-Moreover, the success of distancing in daily life – maintaining virus safety precautions amid everyday routines – will depend on the success of epidemic prevention at school.
+Moreover, the success of distancing in daily life – maintaining infectious disease prevention and control amid everyday routines – will depend on the success of such prevention and control at school.
 It will only be possible when schools, households and quarantine authorities pull together.
-Today, I’d like us to share insights for the health of our children and the success of epidemic control efforts at school.
+Today, I’d like us to share insights for the health of our children and the success of infectious disease prevention and control efforts at school.

 Since schools started the new semester online, students, parents and teachers have all had immense difficulties.
 With the normal back-to-school date postponed, all of them have had to go about their daily lives in an entirely new, unfamiliar environment.
 During this period, however, parents and students have all held up well.